lloydkevin/hugo-wd/content/post/2009-12-25-picking-cms-4-looking-at-drupal.md

 As the name suggests, CCK enables you to **add custom content types** to your CMS.
 So, something like _events_ would be quite easy to add.
 With these you get custom field types (text, image, date, time, etc) and a ton of other goodies.

-The Views module allows you to define a custom &#8220;view&#8221; outside of your regular Page/Post set up.
+The Views module allows you to define a custom "view" outside of your regular Page/Post set up.
 A classic use of this would be to display a list of upcoming events in your sidebar.

 ## Ease of Theming